 When you’re running a summer camp, taking proper health and safety precautions throughout all facets of your camps is of the utmost importance for families.
 That attention even matters with the activities your campers play during the day!
-If you’re searching for some inspiration for summer camp games, we put together five of our favorite socially distant summer camp games:
+If you’re searching for some inspiration for summer camp activities, we put together five of our favorite socially distant summer camp games.

 Searching for ways to keep some distance?
 Look no further than pool noodles — a product that could’ve been invented purely for social distancing.
 And no, we’re not talking about floating in the pool, we’re talking about games for your campers.

 One of our favorite go-tos is noodle tag.
 It’s an easy way to transform a classic game of tag into an activity that is safe, and socially distanced.
 Here are the steps:

 Step 1: As always, a camper must start as the infamous “It”.
 Once you’ve selected your camper, hand them a pool noodle and take all of the kids outside or into a large, open indoor space.

 Step 2: When you say “go”, the camper that is “it” must tag the others with the end of the pool noodle.
 Not only does using a pool noodle keep everyone at a safe distance, it’s also soft so that no one gets hurt.

 It’s time to produce an obstacle course full of twists, turns, jumps, and challenges!
 This socially distant activity is a great way to get campers outside and exercising.
 Grab some sidewalk chalk, cones, or anything else you can think of to create a fun maze for your campers.